paulnebel/paulnebel.github.io/_drafts/investigating-docker-swarm-pt-1.md

 ---
 layout: post
-title: "Investigating Docker Swarm Part 1: Creating a Multi-host Docker Application"
+title: "Investigating Docker Swarm: Creating a Multi-host Docker Application"
 meta: "Take a Node.js application designed to exercise Docker Swarm and run it in a multi-host Docker environment."
 categories: Node JavaScript Docker
 slug: "create-multi-host-docker-app"
 ---
 # Creating a Multi-host Docker Application

 # Introduction

 I have recently become very interested in [Docker Swarm][docker-swarm], in particular with [Swarm mode][swarm-mode], and I wanted to investigate its capabilities further in order to understand how I might justify its use in a production environment (if you're unsure exactly what Swarm is I wrote [a post][blog-what-is-swarm] about it that might help).
 I even went so far as to [create my own Raspberry Pi Cluster][blog-rpi-cluster] in order to experiment with Swarm.
 A search for Docker Swarm will turn up many useful articles explaining how to create a simple swarm cluster but there seem to be relatively few articles that investigate it in greater detail.
 I decided to create an application that allowed me to exercise all the available features of Swarm in order to become familiar enough with it to use it with confidence in a production context.

 This article isn't about Swarm itself but is about the preparatory process of turning a Node.js application into a set of containerised processes that can be distributed across a number of Docker hosts.
 Once I have achieved this goal I can begin my investigations.